Europlanet Prize for Public Engagement

 About the Europlanet Prize for Public Engagement

-The Europlanet Prize for Public Engagement with Planetary Science is awarded annually*.
-Through the Prize, Europlanet aims to recognise achievements in engaging European citizens with planetary science and to raise the profile of outreach within the scientific community.
-It is awarded to individuals or groups who have developed innovative practices in planetary science communication and whose efforts have significantly contributed to a wider public engagement with planetary science.
+The Europlanet Prize for Public Engagement with Planetary Science is awarded to individuals or groups who have developed innovative and socially impactful practices in planetary science communication and education.

-The call for nominations for the Europlanet Prize 2019 is now closed.
-Details of any future call will be published on the Europlanet Society website.
+- The call for nominations for the Europlanet Prize for Public Engagement is now open.
+The call will close on 19 July 2023.